ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-18-grad-school-apps.md

 My first break into NLP research was in [spaCy](https://spacy.io), when Matt, Ines, and Sofie supported me in my research aspirations, which resulted in co-leading (with Akos!) our [hash-embeddings technical report](https://arxiv.org/abs/2212.09255).
 That experience opened up a lot of opportunities, like being able to collaborate with linguists like Anders S&oslash;gaard.
-This gave me the confidence to undertake my own independent work for Tagalog NLP, which led to [calamanCy](https://aclanthology.org/2023.nlposs-1.1.pdf) and [TLUnified-NER](https://arxiv.org/abs/2311.07161).
+It also gave me the confidence to undertake my own independent work for Tagalog NLP, which led to [calamanCy](https://aclanthology.org/2023.nlposs-1.1.pdf) and [TLUnified-NER](https://arxiv.org/abs/2311.07161).
-In addition, working with Magda and Vincent on incorporating LLMs in the [Prodigy annotation tool](https://prodigy.ai/) helped inform my current and future research directions on LLM annotation.
+In addition, working with Magda and Vincent on incorporating LLMs in the [Prodigy annotation tool](https://prodigy.ai/) inspired my interest in researching data-centric approaches to NLP.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/skyscraper.png" width="220" style="border: 2px solid black; margin: 0 5px;">